-The Office of Research provides support for research ethics, research funding applications, IP and project management.
+The Office of the Deputy Vice Chancellor Research provides support for research ethics, research funding applications and IP.

 Southern Cross Postgraduate Association